georgiee/angular-workshop-skipbo/docs/challenges/05-testing/challenge.md

 # Testing

-Start with the branch `workshop/05-testing-start` and you will see the following UI.
+Start with the branch `workshop/05-testing-start` and you will see the following updated UI.

 ![](start.png)

+## Code Changes
 I created some two components to display your opponent players and also a display for the stock card count of each player.
-There is no logic involved, it's just passing data into a template and use card piles or faces to display the data.
+There is no logic involved, it's just passing data into a template and use card piles or faces to display the data (presentational components).

-That's more or less what a presentational components are made for.
+## Your challenge
++ Task 1: Stock Bug - Part 1 🐛
++ Task 2: RxJS Testing with Oscar 🐙

-## Stock Bug 🐛
+## Task 1: Stock Bug (Investigate) 🐛
 I start the game, click on `Play Stock` and o play card 1.
 I'm lucky there is another card 1 in my stock pile so I can just play that stock card too!

 Oh something is wrong.
-The stock number is decreasing but I get an exception with the second stock card I want to build.
+The stock number decreased after the first card (1) was played but I get an exception with the second stock card (again card 1) I want to build.
 See the following gif.

 ![](bug.gif)

-It tells me I wanted to play card 4 — so something is wrong.
-Let's look at our specs.
+The error tells me I wanted to play card 4 — where I was clearly playing another card 1.
+> This looks like a display problem.
+A card 1 is displayed while it's actually a card 4.

+Something is wrong.
+Let's look at our specs 🔍

 ### Investigate
-We are good programmers so we wrote some tests for the new StockCompent and also for the older CardPileComponent.
-Let's ensure that everything is working by running the tests.
+We are responsible programmers so we wrote some tests for the new `StockComponent` and also for the older `CardPileComponent`.
+Let's ensure that everything is working by running those tests.

 ```
 npm run test